B2B Negotiation Techniques to Close More Sales

 High (training)

-Client commitment and objection reduction
+Client commitment and reduction of objections

-Complex B2B sales with a consultative approach
+Complex B2B sales with a consultative focus

 Client discovers needs, reduces resistance

-Value-Based Negotiation
+Value-Based Selling

 High